 From the perspective of the Client’s visitors, no personal information is stored at all.
 From the Client’s perspective, this is what we store:

-- The experiments they run in the past or are currently running: its name, description, IDs of the variations (the variation itself is stored in your WordPress server), and other data.
+- The tests they run in the past or are currently running: its name, description, IDs of the variations (the variation itself is stored in your WordPress server), and other data.

 - A summary of the results: conversions, page views, ratios, and other data.

 - The URL of the site in which the plugin was or is installed.

 Currently, we don’t delete the data unless (a) our subscribers asks us to do it or (b) if we need to for internal reasons, and then we delete data older than 6 months.

 For What purpose Do We Use The Data?